 3) Altitude of the apogee and perigee of the space station and angle of inclination of the orbital plane of the space station.
 If there is no variance from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available) in either altitude of the apogee or angle of inclination of the orbital plane in all space stations covered by the submission, the notifying administration may indicate “No Variance” in its response here, and skip the remaining steps below.

-4) For each space station operating in an orbital plane with an altitude of the apogee or perigee at a variance of [TBD] km or less (for altitudes at or below [TBD] km) or of 5% in km or less (for altitudes above [TBD] km)], and an angle of inclination of the orbital plane of the space station at a variance of 2 degrees or less, from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available), an explanation of why there is a change in the orbital characteristics of the space station.
+4) For each space station operating in an orbital plane with an altitude of the apogee or perigee at a variance of 70 km or less (for an apogee or perigee altitude of 2000 km or less) or of 5% in km or less (for an apogee or perigee altitude of more than 2000 km)], and an angle of inclination of the orbital plane of the space station at a variance of 2 degrees or less, from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available), an explanation of why there is a change in the orbital characteristics of the space station.

-5) For each space station operating in an orbital plane with an altitude variance of between [TBD] km and [TBD] km (for an apogee or perigee altitude of [TBD] km or less) or between 5% and 10% in km (for an apogee or perigee altitude of more than [TBD] km), and an angle of inclination of the orbital plane of the space station at a variance of 2 degrees or less, from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available), an explanation of why there is a change in the orbital characteristics of the space station, and a technical showing confirming that the altitude variance above [TBD] km or 5% in km, as applicable, does not result in any increased interference or protection requirements as compared to those requirements for operation without the variance.
+5) For each space station operating in an orbital plane with an altitude variance of between 70 km and 100 km (for an apogee or perigee altitude of 2000 km or less) or between 5% and 10% in km (for an apogee or perigee altitude of more than 2000 km), and an angle of inclination of the orbital plane of the space station at a variance of 2 degrees or less, from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available), an explanation of why there is a change in the orbital characteristics of the space station, and a technical showing confirming that the altitude variance above 70 km or 5% in km, as applicable, does not result in any increased interference or protection requirements as compared to those requirements for operation without the variance.

 6) For each space station operating in an orbital plane with an altitude of the apogee or perigee at variance from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available) by an amount greater than the variances provided in Element B5) above, and/or with an angle of inclination of the orbital plane of the space station at a variance of more than 2 degrees from the latest notification information published in the BR IFIC (Part II-S, if available, or Part I-S if Part II-S is not available), a detailed explanation of why there is a change in the orbital characteristics of the space station and a technical showing to support a determination that the variance does not result in any increased interference or protection requirements as compared to those requirements for operation without the variance.